w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Asynchronous Backing has three overarching goals:

 1. Decrease parachain block (parablock) validation time to **6 seconds** from **12 seconds**
-2. Increase the amount of usable blockspace as per above, meaning more state changes are allowed per relay chain block.
+2. Increase the amount of usable blockspace, allowing more state changes per relay chain block.
 3. Allow for parablocks to be re-proposed to the network if they are not included successfully on the first attempt.